 Burhanpur is located in south-west of Madhya Pradesh state in Central India.
 It is a historical town on the north bank of the Tapti River, barely 20 km from the Maharashtra border.
 Mostly it is visited by those tourists who are travelings from Ajanta-Ellora to Indore/Mandu/Maheshwar or vice-versa.
 Earlier is was in Khandwa district of state but later in 15th August 2003, Burhanpur detached off to the Khandwa district and became independent district in itself.
 This region also known as eastern Nimad.
 The town established in Mughal era, around 1400 AD by king Nasir Khan Farukhi, also known as Gateway of South (Dakkan ka Darwaza).
 In Mughal period it was to be the capital for a short span of time.
 Current tourist attractions are the monuments & buildings bearing Islamic architecture and their engineering skills during rule of Farukhi sultans and Mughals.

-Even ‘Skannd Puran’ of Hindu religion, articulate some of incidents took place here in ultra-ancient history of india, but then Burhanpur was known as “Brahattpur”.
-Some Jain epics too mentioned burhanpur in brief way.
+Even ‘Skannd Puran’ of Hindu religion, articulate some of incidents took place here in ultra-ancient history of India, but then Burhanpur was known as “Brahattpur”.
+Some Jain epics too mentioned Burhanpur in brief way.
 The ornamentation & Development of Burhanpur executed by Farukhi dynasty, those were seemed too much keen to build places surround like – seven stories royal palace, Daulatkhana, Farukhi mausoleums, Bibi ki maszid, Jainabad & Aadilpura ki sarae.
-The great jama-maszij (mosque) is situated at the centre of the city; the most admiring thing about this place is to the fulfilled presence of Indian medieval history, the place is stashed with many mausoleums, mosques and Mughal’s ruin.
+The great Jama-maszid (mosque) is situated at the center of the city; the most admiring thing about this place is to the fulfilled presence of Indian medieval history, the place is stashed with many mausoleums, mosques and Mughal’s ruin.
 The city has its municipal corporation & district headquarter.

 In Archaic time from the reference of 'Skannd Puran' of Hindu religion, this place was known as 'Brahattpur', but in modern medieval History, when Mughals were ruling over country, this place derives the name Burhanpur from a Sufi saint ‘Shaikh Burhanuddin Garib' from Daulatabad.
 Mughals Ruled Burhanpur after Farukhi Dynasty, Abulfazal wrote that after the win over Gujrat and Malwa, Humayun rested here for over seven days.
 Akbar sent Faizy as an ambassador to Raj-e-Ali-kha-Farukhi who was ruling Burhanpur in Hijri 999, who also known as Adil-shah-farukhi in the History.
 There is a hand written note book by faizy kept in Hyderabad land record office, which elaborates Burhanpur's geological position, cultural description, handicraft art, industry and detailed information about sociology of the city.
 Faizy was consider to be very close and faithful for Akbar, it is said that once Faizy recommended, renowned Hakeem Misri to Akbar for placing him as a royal hakim in Darbar, and Akbar did so.
 Akbar won Asirgarh fort after so many circumstances and end the farukhi dynasty completely, there he released a new golden currency of Asirgarh, in coins form to make that win memorable, in which he carved an eagle, which were the sign of Akbar Empire, there are many inscriptions which were carved by Akbar, can be seen in Asirgarh & Burhanpur's Jama mosque.